-Our compensation program is in its early stages of development.
+The compensation discussion and analysis below sets out our philosophy for compensating our executive officers and Directors, and explains how our policies and practices implement that philosophy.
+Our compensation program continues to develop.
 The current framework was designed during the IPO process with input from a variety of different stakeholders, to achieve the general objectives outlined below in a simple and easy-to-understand format.
-We evaluate our compensation program on an annual basis and, as a newer public company, expect that the program may become more complex as the Company continues to grow.
+We evaluate our compensation program on an annual basis and expect that the program may become more complex as the Company continues to grow.